ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 #. **Combination of All Modifications 50% Coverage**
 #. **Combination of All Modifications 100% Coverage**

-**Baseline** is assumed to have no one is enrolled in any intervention.
+**Baseline** is assumed to have no one enrolled in any intervention.

 **Medical Outreach 50% Coverage** assumes 50% of eligible simulants are enrolled in the outreach intervention.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 50% at year 1.
+Remain at 50% coverage for the remainder of the simulation.

 **Medical Outreach 100% Coverage** assumes all eligible simulants are enrolled in the intervention.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 100% at year 1.

 **Polypill 50% Coverage** assumes 50% of eligible simulants receive the polypill intervention.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 50% at year 1.
+Remain at 50% coverage for the remainder of the simulation.

 **Polypill 100% Coverage** assumes all eligible simulants receive the polypill intervention.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 100% at year 1.

 **Lifestyle Modification 50% Coverage** assumes 50% of eligible simulants are enrolled in the lifestyle modification intervention.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 50% at year 1.
+Remain at 50% coverage for the remainder of the simulation.

 **Lifestyle Modification 100% Coverage** assumes all eligible simulants are enrolled in the lifestyle modeification intervention.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 100% at year 1.

 **Combination of All Modifications 50% Coverage** assumes 50% coverage for all interventions, implemented simultaneously.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 50% at year 1.
+Remain at 50% coverage for the remainder of the simulation.

-**Combination of All Modifications 50% Coverage** assumes 100% coverage for all interventions, implemented simultaneously.
+**Combination of All Modifications 100% Coverage** assumes 100% coverage for all interventions, implemented simultaneously.
 Scales linearly over 1 year such that there is 0% coverage at baseline and 100% at year 1.

 .. todo::